YuviniVelasquez/resume_projects/README.md

 Finally, sensors were mounted so that information about the vehicle’s surrounding could be processed, leading to the ability to locate a black line and traverse it.
 A similar structure was used to add the IoT/Serial communication functionality.

-Overall the ability to problem solve, stress management skills, debugging, and engineering skills were undoubtedly refined with this project
+Overall the ability to problem solve, stress management skills, debugging, and engineering skills were undoubtedly refined with this project.